Edmonton

 Edmonton City Hall

-• Edmonton City Hall: Edmonton’s modern town hall was inaugurated in 1992.
-It is located in the heart of the city and in the outskirts of downtown’s high-rise building.
-The town hall stands out with its characteristic glass pyramid, which provides a fine indoor space.
+Edmonton City Hall is Edmonton’s modern city hall, inaugurated in 1992.
+It is located in the heart of the city and on the edge of the downtown high-rise business district.
+The town hall stands out in the urban space with its characteristic 43 meter high glass pyramid, which provides a fine indoor space.

 Northern Alberta Jubilee Auditorium, Edmonton

-• Northern Alberta Jubilee Auditorium: Along with the twin in Calgary, the Southern Alberta Jubilee Auditorium, this building was built in 1955 to mark the 50th anniversary of the creation of the Province of Alberta.
-The building houses both the Edmonton Opera and the Alberta Ballet.
+The Northern Alberta Jubilee Auditorium is a building that, along with its Calgary twin, the Southern Alberta Jubilee Auditorium, was constructed in 1955 to mark the 50th anniversary of the establishment of the province of Alberta.
+It is then also the province of Alberta that owns the building.

-• Francis Winspear Center for Music: The Francis Winspear Center for Music was built in 1997 and is home to the Edmonton Symphony Orchestra.
-The organ of 6,551 pipes was installed in 2002.
+The Francis Winspear Center for Music is a concert hall that was built in 1997.
+The center is home to the Edmonton Symphony Orchestra.
+The organ in the concert hall has 6,551 pipes and was installed in 2002.

 Art Gallery of Alberta, Edmonton

-• Art Gallery of Alberta: This art museum exhibits a wide collection of both historical and modern art.
-The works span paintings, installations, sculptures, photographs and more.
-The architecturally exciting museum building is an experience in itself.
+The Art Gallery of Alberta is an art museum that exhibits a wide collection of both historical and contemporary art.
+The works span, among other things, paintings, installations, sculptures and photographs, and the architecturally exciting museum building is an experience in itself.
+The building was designed by Randall Stouts Architects from California.

 Similar to Edmonton Travel Guide